floschliep/heroiclabs-sdk-ios/README.md

 ### Setup
 The client SDK is available on [CocoaPods](http://cocoadocs.org/docsets/HeroicLabs/)

-It is fully compatible with iOS 6 and XCode 4.4+.
+It is fully compatible with iOS 7, OS X 10.9, tvOS 9.0 and watchOS 2.0.

 ### Using [CocoaPods](http://cocoapods.org/)